 By Kathryn Mathers

-This book interrogates the white savior industrial complex by exploring how America continues to present an imagined Africa as a space for salvation in the 21st century.
-Through close readings of multiple mediated sites where Americans imagine Africa, this book examines how an era of new media ...
+This book interrogates the white savior industrial complex by exploring how America continues to present an imagined Africa as a space for its salvation in the 21st century.
+Through close readings of multiple mediated sites where Americans imagine Africa, White Saviorism and Popular Culture ...

 By Yehia Ghanem